 There is a basic FICO score, but it also goes into detail.
 By using special formulas, it will assess the likelihood of non-payment of specific types of loans like car loans for example.
 Your FICO score may indicate that you are more likely to repay a mortgage than a credit card, for example.
 Getting refused for one type of loan does not necessarily mean being refused for other types.

-There are Different versions of FICO
+There are Different versions of FICO Scores

 FICO offer lenders access to 53 different versions of their report, meaning there is no one standard credit analysis type.
 Lenders, like your bank, mortgage company, auto dealer etc. can access whatever report best suits their client base and industry.

-How to Maximize your FICO Score
+How to Maximize your FICO Scores

 Pay your bills on time